w3c/wai-intro-atag/content/education.md

 ## Example Scenarios

-These persona scenarios are examples of accessibility issues that disabled people experience using LMS.
+These persona scenarios are examples of accessibility issues that disabled people experience using LMSs.
+"Problem" shows user experiences with tools that have accessibility issues.
+"Works well" shows experiences with accessible tools.

 ### Everyone can use previews